hwndept/node-seed/README.md

   src/                    --> source files for the application
-    hello.js              --> added just for an example test/                   --> test files for the application .jshintrc             --> configuration file for jshint; these rules will be applied for files in this folder only;
+    hello.js              --> added just for an example test/                   --> test files for the application .eslintrc             --> configuration file for eslint; these rules will be applied for files in this folder only; created because test cases contain
-                              created because test cases contain global functions which exports by mocha(describe, it,beforeEach, etc)
+                              global functions which exports by
+                              mocha(describe, it, beforeEach, etc)
-    hello.test.js         --> added just for an example .editorconfig           --> configuration file for code editors to keep style .jscsrc                 --> configuration file for jscs .jshintrc               --> configuration file for jshint .travis.yml             --> configuration file for travis-ci gulpfile.js             --> list of all gulp tasks
+    hello.test.js         --> added just for an example .editorconfig           --> configuration file for code editors to keep style .eslintrc               --> configuration file for eslint .travis.yml             --> configuration file for travis-ci gulpfile.js             --> list of all gulp tasks
 ```